Matt726-S/777/readme.txt

 HOWEVER, modifying files in the legal area is OK!

+INSTALLATION:

+Simply drag the files into your Boeing777 install after unzipping.
+BE SURE TO BACKUP ORIGINAL FILES FIRST IN CASE YOU DON'T LIKE THEM OR IF THERE IS A BUG!!!!!!

+Notice: Every time FF makes an update, you must reinstall the mod each time.

+CHANGELOG:

+VERSION: 0.1.2

+-New EICAS textures (WIP)
+-Better PFD textres
+-New Alarms Sounds
+-Removed crappy airport ambience
+-EPIC: New FMOD beta 1.3.0 by MoNlc

 VERSION: 0.1.1 BETA

-Current Features:

 -New PFD Artificial Horizon Colors
 -Sounds that will be used later
 -New Loading Screen

-Changelog:

--Updated Loading Screen

-INSTALLATION:

-Simply drag the files into your Boeing777 install after unzipping.
-BE SURE TO BACKUP ORIGINAL FILES FIRST IN CASE YOU DON'T LIKE THEM OR IF THERE IS A BUG!!!!!!

-Notice: Every time FF makes an update, you must reinstall the mod each time.